What Is An Ordinary Annuity?

 Ordinary Annuity Types

 There are two types of ordinary annuities: immediate and deferred.
 Immediate annuities pay out payments to the holder immediately after making the first payment.
-Deferred annuities do not make any payments to the holder until a future date, such as when the holder retires.
+Deferred annuities do not pay the holder until a future date, such as when the holder retires.

 An ordinary annuity can be a great way to ensure that you have a regular income in retirement.
 It can also be used as a tool to help manage your taxes.
 If you are interested in purchasing an annuity, contact us today!
 We would be happy to help you find the perfect annuity for your needs.